redhat-developer/vscode-openshift-tools/README.md

 ### Debug Support

 `OpenShift: Debug` command simplifies the way to start debugging for OpenShift Components pushed to a cluster.
-   * Supports following devfile components: Node.js, Java and Python(including Django)
+It supports following devfile components: Node.js, Java and Python (including Django)
-   * Supports only Local Components
-   * Does not support git and binary based components

 ### Debug Node.js Component